This post may contain affiliate links. Please read my privacy policy.

-Roti canai, also called roti paratha, is a crispy and buttery Indian flatbread with the softest, flakiest layers inside.
-Delicious with a side of curry, some sugar, or even just on its own!
-Learn how to make this at home with my detailed step-by-step picture guide.
+Roti canai, also known as roti paratha, is a crispy, buttery Indian flatbread with the softest, flakiest layers inside.
+It’s delicious on its own, with some sugar, or served alongside curry!
+Learn how to make this at home with my step-by-step picture guide.

 Roti Canai Recipe

 Roti canai holds a special place in my heart.
-My late father used to bring me a piece or two for breakfast, hot and freshly cooked from the local Mamak stalls near our house.
+My late father used to bring me a piece or two for breakfast, fresh and hot from the local Mamak stalls near our house.

-If you want to try recreating the crispy and buttery goodness of roti, here’s one recipe you can easily make at home!
-And don’t worry if you’ve never made flatbread before.
-My Malaysian roti recipe is virtually foolproof, and it tastes just like the ones you get from street vendors!
+If you’re craving that crispy, buttery goodness, here’s a recipe you can easily make at home!
+And don’t worry if you’ve never made flatbread before—my Malaysian roti recipe is virtually foolproof, and it tastes just like the ones from the street vendors!

 For your next flatbread making project, make my homemade Chapati and Pita Bread!